vijayvarma392/gw_eccentricity/README.md

 **gw_eccentricity** provides methods to measure eccentricity and mean anomaly from gravitational wave signals.

-These fits are described in the following paper: <br/>
+These methods are described in the following paper: <br/>
 [1] FIXME.

 If you find this package useful in your work, please cite reference [1] and